AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 You can configure `traffic filter rules` to match on patterns such as IPs, user agent, request headers, hostname, geo, and url.

-Customers who license the WAF offering can also configure a special category of traffic filter rules called `WAF traffic filter rules` (or WAF rules for short) that reference one or more WAF flags, which are listed in its own section below.
+Customers who license the Enhanced Security or WAF-DDoS Protection Security offering can also configure a special category of traffic filter rules called `WAF traffic filter rules` (or WAF rules for short) that reference one or more [WAF flags](#waf-flags-list).

 Here's an example of a set of traffic filter rules, which also includes a WAF rule.